-Twenty-five years ago you went to the Paros hamlet of Pounta, went to the church, opened its door (as a signal), and waited for a fishing caque to chug over.
-Now, 30 car ferries ply the channel all day and a lovely seven-minute ride wafts you from Paros (from Pounta, that is; the ride from Paros town takes about 20 minutes) to Antiparos.
-A causeway once crossed the Antiparos Strait, which would be swimmable but for the current, and on one of its still emergent islets, Saliagos, habitations and objects have been found dating back almost to 5000 BC.
+This smaller sister isle to Paros may have once been a well-kept secret, but thanks to celebrity resident Tom Hanks and his wife Rita Wilson, everybody now knows about this pretty little bolthole—it's certainly a secret no more but it still teeters on the right side of development.
+Two or three decades ago you would have gone to the Paros hamlet of Pounta, made your way to the church, opened its door as a signal, and waited for a fishing caïque to chug over.
+Now, 30-car ferries ply the channel all day and a lovely 7-minute ride wafts you over to Antiparos (or you can take a 20-minute ferry ride from Paros Town).
+A causeway once crossed the Antiparos strait, which would be swimmable but for the current, and on one of its still-emergent islets, Saliagos, habitations and objects have been found dating back almost to 5000 BC.

-It is pleasant to go around to the other side of Antiparos on the good road to Ayios Giorgios, where there are three excellent taverns, perfect after a swim.
-On request a boat will take you to the nearby islet of Despotiko, uninhabited except for seasonal archaeologists excavating a late-Archaic marble temple complex to Apollo.
+It is pleasant to go around to the other side of Antiparos on the good road to Ayios Georgios, where there are three excellent taverns, perfect after a swim.
+On request a boat will take you to the nearby islet of Despotiko, uninhabited except for seasonal archaeologists excavating a late-Archaic marble temple complex to Apollo, and there are plans to open a museum here in the near future.
 In autumn the hills are fragrant with purple flowering heather.